wildlyinaccurate/wildlyinaccurate.github.io/_posts/2018-08-22-web-performance-teardown-trademe.md

 |----------------------|-----------|-----------|----------------|
 | Primary image render | **30.4s** | **21s**   | **9.4s** (30%) |

+Viewing the filmstrip of the original page versus the optimised page really shows how much faster this is:

+{% responsive_image path: assets/trademe-preview-image-optimisation-filmstrip.png alt: "A filmstrip comparison of the original page (top) versus the optimised page (bottom).
+Frame interval: 2500ms" %}

 ### Defer loading third party assets

 While the majority of the blocking assets belong to TradeMe, there is still a considerable amount of third party content being downloaded -- about 350KB, most of which is JavaScript.
 Deferring this third party content until later in the page load could improve the user experience by prioritising the first party content.